 Let’s have a look at the map below:

 In this hike, the first 8-9 kilometers will be pushing up all the time.
-Afterwards it gets flat at 2100 meters elevation and after 12 kilometers you just go down.
+Afterward, it gets flat at 2100 meters elevation and after 12 kilometers you just go down.

 Be aware to take lots of water.
 LOTS OF.
 And food.
 Sunscreen.
 And whatever else you think you may need.
 10 hours in the mountains is a long hike, so pace yourself and be clever.